 Make sure you have a health insurance

-Remember, most universities and colleges also provide with health insurance facilities to international students and Overseas Student Health Cover (OSHC) is compulsory for all international students in Australia.
-You might have to arrange for a medical insurance on your own if your institution doesn’t provide one.
+While most universities and colleges also provide with health insurance facilities to international students, you might have to arrange for it on your own if your institution doesn’t provide one before your departure.

-Your IDP counsellor will make sure you’re protected with health cover.
+Your IDP counsellor will make sure you’re protected with the right health cover.
 We’ll guide you through your application and explain the different features and pricing to help you choose the right one.
-All you have to do is choose from a range of Government approved providers including:
+All you must do is choose from a range of Government approved providers including:

 - Australian Health Management